nrohit78/Sentiment_Analysis/README.md

      Advanced (Expand This)
      Then change the "Rename repository" field with

-     2018-mcm-username
+     2019-mcm-username

 replacing `username` with your School of Computing login name.

-For example, if Stephen Blott were to be doing a fourth-year project, he would rename his repo as:
+For example, if Stephen Blott were to be doing an MCM practicum, he would rename his repo as:

- 2018-mcm-sblott
+ 2019-mcm-sblott

 You should also update the *Project description*.